 - Over-the-counter pain medications to help reduce fever and relieve body aches

 Your doctor may prescribe corticosteroids to reduce swelling in the brain, and an anticonvulsant medication to control seizures.
 If a herpes virus caused your meningitis, an antiviral medication is available.

 Other types of meningitis

 Noninfectious meningitis due to allergic reaction or autoimmune disease may be treated with corticosteroids.
-In some cases no treatment may be required, because the condition can resolve on its own.
-Cancer-related meningitis requires therapy for the individual cancer.
+In some cases, no treatment may be required because the condition can resolve on its own.
+Cancer-related meningitis requires therapy for the specific cancer.